Japanese bondage: Rope types

 In Japan the most often used type of rope is a loose laid, three strand jute rope.
-This rope is referred to as "Asanawa" usually translated as "hemp rope" the word 'asa' as hemp and 'nawa' as rope, however this is using the more generic form of the word [hemp] referring to a range of natural fibre ropes rather than those pertaining to a particular plant.
+This rope is referred to as asanawa usually translated as "hemp rope" the word 'asa' as hemp and 'nawa' as rope, however this is using the more generic form of the word [hemp] referring to a range of natural fibre ropes rather than those pertaining to a particular plant.

-In recent history a range of rope types have been used for Kinbaku in Japan though Nawashi rarely use synthetic fibre rope and most often use jute.
+In recent history a range of rope types have been used for kinbaku in Japan though nawashi rarely use synthetic fibre rope and most often use jute.

 Kinbaku is practised with ropes of 6–8 m in length.
 Due to the generally larger physique of Western subjects, 7–8 m ropes are commonly used in the West.
 Though the rope material is usually jute (or hemp) many other materials are in use including cotton and various synthetics.
 Various techniques are used to make the natural fiber ropes softer.

-Synthetic ropes have become popular in the USA for the vibrant colors which are available and ease of washing.
+Synthetic ropes have become popular in the US for the vibrant colors which are available and ease of washing.
 Most commonly 6mm diameter, but also 8mm diameter and other sizes.
 The most common standard length is 30 feet or ten meters, however many vendors provide custom lengths.